ILOVETHECOFFINOFANDYANDLEYLEY/ILOVETHECOFFINOFANDYANDLEYLEY/README.md

-- Hi I'm Error
+-  I'm Error
 - currently learning lua
+- the main project I'm working on is cslling "unstability"
-- my discord is "error_v7"
+- my discord is "error_v7" (in case you ever want to reach me)
 -  Pronouns: she/her